-Preheat oven to 350°F. Line 2 large sheet pans with parchment paper or a silicone liner and set aside.
+Heat oven to 350°F. Line two large sheet pans with parchment paper or silicone baking mats.

-Place cookies on the prepared sheet pans, 1 inch apart.
-Bake for 11–14 minutes or until coconut is lightly toasted on top and bottoms are a very light brown.
-Don’t overbake!
-Remove from oven and allow to cool on the pan for 5 minutes before gently moving them with a metal spatula to a cooling rack.
+Arrange on prepared pans, spaced 1 inch apart.
+Bake 10–14 minutes or until the tops are lightly toasted and the bottoms are pale golden.
+Watch closely; they can brown quickly.
+Remove from oven and cool on the pan for 5 minutes, then transfer to a cooling rack.

-Generously dip the base of each cooled cookie in the remaining melted chocolate; transfer dipped cookies back to the parchment-paper-lined trays.
-Use scissors to cut a tiny tip off the plastic bag with the remaining melted chocolate and drizzle that chocolate over the cookies.
-Allow to set at room temperature.
+Dip the base of each cookie in the remaining melted chocolate and place on parchment.
+Snip a tiny corner off the plastic bag and drizzle chocolate over the tops.
+Let chocolate set at room temperature.

 Video